1Solon/Shadow-Empire-PBEM-Bot/README.md

 - Sends configurable reminders to players who haven't taken their turn
 - Automatically detects if a save file is misnamed and informs the player
 - Configurable file name pattern matching and debouncing
+- Filters to only process expected file extensions (default: .se1)
 - Runs in Docker for easy deployment
 - Lightweight and efficient